 One request we often heard in the past was, “Can’t you just show me exactly what they looked at?
 The link I’m clicking on from the report isn’t working.”
 Screen Accountability solves that by including blurred screenshots in the report.
 It makes being an ally easier by allowing you to have more accurate conversations.

 How does the technology work?

-- We regularly capture screenshots of your devices at least once per minute.
+- We capture screenshots of your devices at least once per minute.
 (Android, iPhone/iPad, Mac, and Windows)

 - We use advanced artificial intelligence to detect sexual images.